 701, 702.
 Directed Reading.
-(1-3, 1-3)
+(1-3, 1-3) May be repeated for credit if topic varies.

 703. Postmodern Perspectives on Power, Symbolism, and Performance.
 (3) A critical examination of postmodern theories on religion as a part of culture.

 704. Conceptions of the Ultimate.
 (3) A comparative study of religious conceptions of the ultimate (divine, sacred) within Eastern and Western traditions through a range of methodological lenses including phenomenological, philosophical, theological, and sociological.